 India's rail network consists of country-wide routes as well as commuter rail transport in metropolitan regions, including suburban rail systems, metros and trams.
 The latter has faded out across India – although the city of Kolkata still operates their tram system.

 It's possible to hire a private sleeper compartment on some rail services and, where available, travelling in an air-conditioned compartment is worth the extra expense.

 Train travel can become difficult during major festival periods, so it's a good idea to book tickets in advance.
 Tickets can either be booked at ticketing agents or bought at stations.

 Despite stereotypes of India as a developing country, modern underground train networks can be found in several cities, including Delhi, Mumbai, Bengaluru and Kolkata.
 Metro systems are continually constructed, expanded and maintained all over the country.
-Travelling by metro is a fast and efficient way to travel around these cities and allows commuters to avoid traffic congestion.
+Travelling by metro is a fast and efficient way to get around in these cities and allows commuters to avoid traffic congestion.

-Navigating the metro in Indian cities need not be overly intimidating for a new arrival as routes can be easily tracked and followed with apps such as Google Maps.
+Navigating the metro in Indian cities need not be overly intimidating for a new arrival, as routes can be easily tracked and followed with apps such as Google Maps.